appsmithorg/appsmith-docs/website/docs/getting-started/setup/upgrade-to-business-edition/kubernetes.md

    Congratulations, you have successfully upgraded to the Appsmith Business Edition Helm chart v2 installation.

-## Troubleshooting
+## Enter license key

+Sign in to your instance again.
+On successful login, you see a screen where you can enter the license key and activate the instance.

-If you’re having issues with the deployment, please see the [debugging deployment errors](/help-and-support/troubleshooting-guide/deployment-errors) troubleshooting guide.
-If you continue to have problems reach out on [Discord Server](https://discord.com/invite/rBTTVJp) or [send an email to support](mailto:support@appsmith.com) or ask questions on the [community forum](https://community.appsmith.com/).
+If you’re having issues with the deployment, please reach out on [Discord Server](https://discord.com/invite/rBTTVJp) or [send an email to support](mailto:support@appsmith.com) or ask questions on the [community forum](https://community.appsmith.com/).